helidon-io/helidon/docs/modules/webclient.md

 TLS trust and endpoint identification according to the security requirements of the application.

+HTTP/3 uses `tls.session-cache-size` and `tls.session-timeout` for TLS session
+resumption.
+As with JSSE, cache size `0` means no size limit, not disabled resumption; the default remains 20,480.
+Timeout `PT0S` means no configured timeout limit, but the TLS ticket lifetime still applies.
+A positive cache size bounds retained session state.

 Each supporting protocol provider accounts for `Age` and apparent age derived from `Date`, honors `ma`, `clear`, and `persist`, and keeps discovery state in its own connection cache.
 Advertisement freshness controls creation of new